 Regroup, recover and recharge from work burnout in the heart of the Cheshire countryside.
 Take some time away to clear your head and focus on yourself with the support from the Delamere care team.

 Work is a huge part of our lives for most of us because it’s where we spend the majority of our waking hours.
 It’s how we provide for our families and for some of us, it’s a big part of our individual identity.

 Work burnout is a type of work-related stress caused by increased pressure at work, workaholism and more, leading to physical and/or emotional exhaustion.

-When your work is making you feel depressed, anxious, or starting to have any negative impact on your life – you could be experiencing signs of work burnout.
+When your work is making you feel depressed, anxious, or starting to have any negative impact on your life – you could be experiencing signs of job burnout.

 It’s estimated that burnout affects around 12 million people in the UK alone each year, which then manifests as drug addiction, alcoholism, depression and other addictions or mental illnesses.